myersm0/WatershedParcellation.jl/README.md

 Under development.
 I aim to release my code here over the next several days and weeks, both in the form of a Julia module and as a standalone executable, as adapted from the original MATLAB code by Tim Laumann and Evan Gordon from their 2016 paper ["Generation and Evaluation of a Cortical Area Parcellation from Resting-State Correlations."](https://pubmed.ncbi.nlm.nih.gov/25316338/).

 ## Resource requirements
-As the whole process requires passing around several large matrices, care has been taken to reduce RAM overhead (by using sparse matrices and low-storage element types where possible, for example) so that about 40 GB should be sufficient to run the whole thing.
+The whole process requires passing around several large matrices.
+Care has been taken to reduce RAM overhead, by using sparse representations and low-storage element types where possible.
+About 40 GB should be sufficient to run the whole thing.

-For running the watershed, availability of 8 CPU cores is assumed.
-Later I'll add the flexibility to use more or fewer.
+Availability of 8 CPU cores is recommended.

 ## Roadmap
 1. The core watershed algorithm to generate edge maps from gradients (status: almost ready to use)